Cl3m3nt1n4/myuserchrome/README.md

 Hi everyone,

-This is my modified version from https://github.com/turing753/myuserchrome.
+This is my modified version of https://github.com/turing753/myuserchrome minimal user minimal userChrome.css.

-This version aims to be a bit more Microsoft Windows friendly while still perseving as much as possible the original look.
+The objective of this version is to be a bit more Microsoft Windows friendly while still perseving as much as possible the original look.

 ![alt text](https://raw.githubusercontent.com/Cl3m3nt1n4/myuserchrome/master/readme%20content/print0.png)

 ![alt text](https://raw.githubusercontent.com/Cl3m3nt1n4/myuserchrome/master/readme%20content/print1.png)

-The modifications made include:
+Some of modifications/ideas of this version are:

-Whats changed:
+What is changed:

-+ Changed Font Weight.

-+ Added a thin scroll bar instead of the original hidden one.
++ Added thin scroll bar instead of the originally being hidden.

-+ Change some padding to make it as small as possible footprint but having a normal looking size on Windows.
++ Change some padding to make it look more natural on windows.

-+ Changed Font Size to be smaller.
++ Changed Font Family in order to get the bold monospace look like the original.
+Changed font size as well

 + Inverted the URL Barl / Tab bar order due the Windows minimize/maximize/close being not at the corner of the program.

++ Tabs start now closer to the top right corner and have different height and width rules.

 Problems to be fixed:

-+ When on windowed mode at the top left appear a white line.
++ When on windowed mode at the top left appears a white line.
-+ Font doesn't have a bold look like the original.

-+ Some padding doesn't look natural on Windows still.

 Possible future changes:

-+ Removing http/https from the link (making just a lock) to look more minimal.
++ Removing http/https to make links loke more simple (similar to Chrome aproach).